10 Free Things to DoIn San Francisco for Families

-1. Golden Gate Park is an oasis for outdoor enthusiasts and one full day is barely enough to explore its 1,017 acres of free-to-the-public meadows, lakes, rose gardens, an arboretum, a rhododendron dell, music concourse, a children’s playground, a buffalo paddock and the tallest artificial waterfall in the West.
-Nominal admission fees are charged at the Japanese Tea Garden (free from 9 to 10 a.m. on Monday, Wednesday and Friday), the Conservatory of Flowers and the beautifully restored carousel in the Children’s Playground.
-The first Tuesday of each month, admission charges are waived at the de Young Museum.
+Golden Gate Park is an oasis for outdoor enthusiasts and one full day is barely enough to explore its 1,017 acres of free-to-the-public meadows, lakes, rose gardens, an arboretum, a rhododendron dell, music concourse, a children’s playground, a buffalo paddock and the tallest artificial waterfall in the West.
+Nominal admission fees are charged at the Japanese Tea Garden, the Conservatory of Flowers, and the beautifully restored carousel in the Children’s Playground.
+On the first Tuesday of each month, admission charges are waived at the de Young Museum.
 Four select Sundays are free for all comers at the California Academy of Sciences.
-On Sundays and holidays, the park is free of cars on Kennedy Drive from 19th Avenue to Stanyan Street, allowing bicyclists and skaters bring their own “vehicles” or rent from a nearby vendor.
+John F. Kennedy Drive is now car-free from 19th Avenue to Stanyan Street, allowing bicyclists and skaters to bring their own “vehicles” or rent from a nearby vendor.

-2. Museums San Francisco’s family-oriented museums are free at least one day each month and in many cases, always free for children 12 and under.
+San Francisco’s family-oriented museums are free at least one day each month and, in many cases, always free for children 12 and under.

 The Asian Art Museum has created its special Target Sundays family programming.
 The free admission on the first Sunday of each month features storytelling and yoga sessions.

 The San Francisco Museum of Modern Art (SFMOMA) offers free public access to nearly 45,000 square feet of ground-floor galleries, as well as free admission for visitors 18 and younger.
 SFMOMA offers educational experiences for the entire family, with the looming curves of Richard Serra’s Sequence sculpture (Floor 1, Atrium), the Alexander Calder Motion Lab (Floor 3), the largest living wall in the United States (Floor 3), and the Photography Interpretive Gallery (Floor 3).
-The Museum Store offers an amazing selection of kid-friendly items from modern and contemporary art books, innovative design objects, children's books and toys, posters and stationery and more.
+The Museum Store offers an amazing selection of kid-friendly items from modern and contemporary art books, innovative design objects, and children's books to toys, posters, and stationery, and more.

 Located in Golden Gate Park, the California Academy of Sciences' “inside-out” design provides a behind-the-scenes look at the aquatic life support systems for the Steinhart Aquarium.
 Visitors can meet biologists who care for more than 5,000 animals, and — if they’re lucky — can even help them feed the fish.
 Admission is free on four select Sundays each year.